-Indeed, Ethiopia is mentioned several times in the Bible.
-Ethiopia was a great country at the time, like Egypt, the Bible records that it often times made war against the Israelites.
+Ethiopia is mentioned several times in the Bible.
+Ethiopia was a great country at that time, like Egypt.
+The Bible records that it often made war against the Israelites.
 Making mention of a country in the Bible doesn’t ensure that the country will always be a great nation.
 For example, Egypt was one of the mightiest countries of Bible times, and now, it is a poor country.
 Babylon, which is now in the province of Iraq, was extremely rich and powerful empire, yet now, the Babylonians have become extinct.

-Whether a person is from Ethiopia or another nation, the Bible gives us the good news that “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus” (Galatians 3:28).
+On a personal level, the Bible gives us the good news that “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus” (Galatians 3:28).
 Christianity subordinates the role of race and nationality to the principle of the brotherhood of all men (Acts 17:26).
 In Christ’s kingdom all are covered with the same garment of Christ’s righteousness, which they receive by faith in Jesus Christ.

 In His service,